-Darwin's Theory of Evolution has faced many challenges since the theory was first presented in 1859.
-The recent challenges by intelligent design advocates are not even the most serious of these challenges.
-The most serious challenge to Darwinism was by scientists in the late nineteenth century and early twentieth century.
+Darwin's Theory of Evolution has faced many challenges.
+Intelligent Design was not even the most serious challenge.
+The most serious was by scientists in the late nineteenth century.
 It resulted in a period called the "Eclipse of Darwinism" that lasted until about 1940.
-During this period, Darwinism fell out of favour amongst scientists.
-The problems of heredity, the impasse that Darwin had recognized when he published the Origin of Species, had finally caught up with the theory.
-Darwinism was rescued by modifying the original theory to include the work of Gregor Mendel.
-Darwin's Theory of Evolution, so often a symbol of the clash of religion and science, had been rescued by the work of a Roman Catholic monk, Gregor Mendel.
-The sponsoring organization for Mendel's research was an order of Monks, the Order of St. Augustine in Brno (Czech Republic).
+During this period Darwinism fell out of favour amongst scientists.
+The problems of heredity had finally caught up with the theory.
+Darwin's Theory of Evolution, often a symbol of the clash of religion and science, was revived through the contributions of Gregor Mendel, a Roman Catholic monk.
+Mendel's laws of inheritance would address an important flaw in Darwin's original theory.
+Gregor Mendel's research was sponsored by the Order of St. Augustine in Brno.

 By the turn of the twentieth century, Darwin's Theory of Evolution was already falling out of favour as an explanation for evolution.
 With good reason.
-Although Darwin's theory of evolution by natural selection was initially welcomed, there were two very big holes in the theory.
-One was the explosion of life forms in the early Cambrian period with no apparent transitional forms of life leading up to these species.
+There were two very big holes in the initial theory.
+One was the explosion of life forms in the early Cambrian period.
+This seemed to happen with no transitional forms of life leading up to these species.
 The other was heredity.
 Darwin proposed that with the natural variations that occur in populations, any trait that is beneficial would make that individual more likely to survive and pass on the trait to the next generation.
 If enough of these selections occured on different beneficial traits you could end up with completely new species.
 But Darwin did not have an explanation for how the traits could be preserved over the succeeding generations.
 At the time, the prevailing theory of inheritance was that the traits of the parents were blended in the offspring.
 But this would mean that any beneficial trait would be diluted out of the population within a few generations.
 This is because most of the blending over the next generations would be with individuals that did not have the trait.
-Mendel had the answer to Darwin's impasse.
+Mendel had the answer to Darwin's problem.
 Traits were not blended, but inherited whole.
-And because of Mendel's proposition of recessive and dominant traits, a trait that might disappear in one generation might reappear in the following generation.
-Mendel's work was incorporated into Darwin's original theory to give us our modern Neo-Darwinism.
+And according to Mendel's laws of inheritance, a trait that might disappear in one generation might reappear in the following generation.
+Mendel's laws of inheritance was combined with Darwin's original theory to give us our modern Neo-Darwinism.

-After developing his set of true-breeding plants, Mendel spent years making thousands of crosses through multiple generations of plants.
-This was more tedious than most would think.
+After developing his set of true-breeding plants, Mendel and his assistants spent years making thousands of crosses through multiple generations of plants.
+This was tedious work.
 Pea plants have both male and female organs.
-While this has some advantages, it also meant that if you wanted to cross plants you would have to make certain they didn't self-fertilize first.
-Mendel would have to perform surgery on each target plant by cutting off the male organs (stamens) while the plant was still immature.
-When the time came to make the cross, Mendel would use a paintbrush to brush some pollen off the anthers of the donor plant and paint the pollen onto the stigma (part of female reproductive structure) of the target plant.
-He would then wrap a bag around the flower to prevent other pollen from landing on the stigma.
+To cross these plants you have to make certain they don't self-fertilize first.
+Mendel performed surgery on each target plant by cutting off the male organs (stamens) while the plant was still immature.
+When the time came to make the cross, Mendel and his assistants used a paintbrush to brush some pollen off the anthers of the donor plant and painted the pollen onto the stigma (part of female reproductive structure) of the target plant.
+A bag was then wrapped around the flower to prevent other pollen from landing on the stigma.

 We can follow some of Mendels's logic by following one of his experiments.
 Mendel took true-breeding pea plants that produced only yellow peas and crossed them with true-breeding pea plants that produced only green peas.
 All offspring from these crosses had yellow seeds.
 The green trait had completely disappeared in the first generation.
 But then Mendel took this first generation (F.1) , and self-crossed them.
 He found that 6022 of the offspring of the second generation (F.2) had yellow seeds and 2001 had green seeds.
-From this we could guess that the genetic material that contributed to green peas must have been preserved in that first generation but that it was being masked by something more powerful..the genetic material that coded for yellow peas.
+From this we could guess that the genetic material from the green peas must have been preserved in the first generation.
+It must have been masked by something more powerful..the genetic material that coded for yellow peas.
 Yellow peas were dominant and green peas were recessive.
 The ratio of the results in the second generation is very close to 3:1.
 This is significant as well.
 This ratio can be explained if the inheritance of traits depended on paired elements that are recombined (not blended as Darwin believed) in the offspring.
 In this experiment a Yellow-Green pair would show as a yellow pea.
 But if we crossed many Yellow-Green plants we could get only 4 different permutations; Yellow-Yellow, Yellow-Green, Green-Yellow, and Green-Green.
 Three of them result in yellow peas, and only one, the Green-Green, results in green peas.
-The diagram below (taken from a early book by Thomas Hunt Morgan) illustrates inheritance through two generations (F.1. and F.2.) of the yellow/green trait.
+The diagram below (taken from a early book by Thomas Hunt Morgan) illustrates Mendelian genetics through two generations (F.1. and F.2.) of the yellow/green trait.

-These discoveries would prove important to the rehabilitation of Darwin's theories.
-They would also prove important well beyond evolutionary theories, affecting many areas of biology and medicine.
-It affected the lives of billions of people by helping to develop new hybrid food strains that were either more productive, more nutritious, more disease resistant or had better taste.
-The Green Revolution and foods that we take for granted such as canola oil were possible in large part due to Mendel's work.
+Mendel's Laws of Inheritance helped revive Darwin's theory.
+They would also prove tremendously important to the future of biology and medicine, affecting the lives of billions of people.
+A completely new discipline within Biology, Genetics, arose from Mendel's work.
+New hybrid food strains were developed that were either more productive, more nutritious, more disease resistant or had better taste.
+The Green Revolution and foods that we take for granted such as canola oil were largely the product of Mendelian genetics.

 ...
 Mendel, of course, was a religious man, an Augustinian monk; but that was in the nineteenth century. when becoming a monk was the easiest way for the young Mendel to pursue his science.
 For him, it was the equivalent of a research grant.

-Richard Dawkins is joined by many others who feel it possible to reach back over 150 years and assess the inner motives and religiosity of a long-deceased monk.
-Their diagnoses are based on a very selective look at Gregor's biography.
-The monks who worked and prayed daily with Gregor Mendel may have disagreed with their diagnosis.
-Two years after the publication of Mendel's work, the monks of Brno held an election for a new abbot.
+The monks who worked and prayed daily with Gregor Mendel would have disagreed.
+Two years after the publication of Mendel's work the monks of Brno held an election for a new abbot.
 The unanimous choice was Gregor Mendel.

-Napp was not the only monk that would influence Mendel.
+Napp was not the only monk that would influence Gregor Mendel.
 Mendel took charge of the monastery's research garden in 1846.
 His predecessor at the garden, Matthew Klacel, was also studying heredity and evolution.
 Klacel had a special interest in the study of peas, perhaps influencing Mendel to continue the study.
-As Mendel was developing his theories he would have been able to bounce his ideas off his friend, Klacel, and other friars known to be interested in botany [_3_] .
+As Mendel was developing his theories he would have been able to bounce his ideas off his friend, Klacel, and other monks that were also interested in botany [_4_] .